thomas3494/vecqhull/code/README.md

 # Usage

-You can compile programs by linking against `-lvqhull -lm -fopenmp -libstd++`.
+You can compile programs by linking against `-lvqhull -lm -fopenmp`.
-TODO: can we kill additional dependencies?
-I don't think we use anything from the C++ standard library.

 The provided functions are documented in the man pages.
 The directory `examples` contains some examples.